cinnData/PythonBootcamp/[PY-07] NumPy and Matplotlib.md

        [ True,  True, False, False]])
 ```

 A Boolean array that is used to extract a subarray is called a **Boolean mask**.
 The terms selected are those for which the mask has value `True`.
+To get that, we put the Boolean mask inside square brackets.

 ```
 In [17]: arr1[arr1 > 3]